tugberkgoc/foundation-notes/05 Introduction to JavaScript.md

 Until ECMA6, you could not declare _immutable variables_ (otherwise known as constants).
 ECMA introduced the [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) keyword that can be used to declare block-level constants.

+#### 2.1.3 Test Your Understanding

+Open the `hoisting.js` file:

+1. Notice that we try to print the contents of the variable `name` before it is defined using the `var` keyword.
+Try running the script, what happens?
+    1. The first time we print the variable it prints `undefined`, (so it appears that the variable has already been defined).
+    2. Then we declare the variable.
+    3. Finally the assigned value is printed out.
+2. Now substitute the `let` keyword to declare the variable and run the script again.
+    1. Notice that we now get an error showing the variable has not been defined (the variable is no longer hoisted).
+    2. Delete the first `console.log()` statement to fix this.
+3. Now define the `name` variable using the `const` keyword and run the script again.
+    1. Notice we get an error `TypeError: Assignment to constant variable` because we declared `name` as a constant (it can't be modified).

 ### 2.2 Strict Mode

 Notice the first line contains a **Directive**.
 This is a feature from ECMA5 telling the JavaScript runtime to run the script in [strict mode](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Strict_mode).